Under (restaurant): Background

 The idea for the restaurant was created by entrepreneur-brothers Stig and Gaute Ubostad.
 The project became official in autumn 2016.
 The restaurant opened the 20th of March 2019.
 The total price for the project was 70 million Norwegian kroner, equal to 7 million Euros or around 8.5 million USD.

 The project has received widespread media attention.
 The day of opening, 7.500 people had already booked a table.
 Journalists from over 30 countries were present.

-"Under" in Norwegian carries a double meaning, meaning both under and wonder.
+"Under" in Norwegian carries a double meaning, meaning both below and wonder.